 HOW DO I KNOW MY REGISTRATION START TIME?

 A message appears in Self-Service indicating your start date and time.
 Also the "Register Now" button on your course plan will be grayed out (inactive) before your start date and time.

 DO I HAVE TO LOGIN AND REGISTER ON MY START DATE AND TIME?

 No, your start date/time is simply the earliest you can register.
 You can register for courses from that time until the first day of the fall 2018 semester.

 HOW DO I ACTUALLY REGISTER FOR COURSES?

 Click the "Register Now" button on your fall 2018 course plan to register for all of the courses on your plan at once.
-Alternatively, you register for one course at a time from the same screen.
+Alternatively, you register for one course at a time from the same "Plan and Schedule" page.

 When will I be able to login?